-The Three Year Fixed Bond gives a competitive interest rate on balances of £5,000 and above.
+The Three Year Fixed Deposit gives a competitive interest rate on balances of £5,000 and above.
 You will have the comfort of knowing that your rate of interest is fixed at the outset for the duration of the deposit.
-(Click here for current interest rates).

-What are the benefits of the Three Year Fixed Bond?
+What are the benefits of the Three Year Fixed Deposit?

-- The Three Year Fixed Bond is ideal if you do not require your funds for a minimum of three years and wish to earn a competitive rate of interest on your savings.
+– The Three Year Fixed Deposit is ideal if you do not require your funds for a minimum of three years and wish to earn a competitive rate of interest on your savings.

 – Minimum balance only £5,000